tlaplus/tlapm/DEVELOPING.md

 ├── README.md                   # Basic info about the project
 ├── DEVELOPING.md               # This document
 ├── CONTRIBUTING.md             # How to contribute to the project
-├── hints.txt                   # Some tips on effectively writing TLAPM proofs ├── todo.txt                    # Feature wishlist
+├── hints.txt                   # Some tips on effectively writing TLAPS proofs ├── todo.txt                    # Feature wishlist
 ├── dune-project                # Top-level Dune project file (generates tlapm.opam)
 ├── Makefile                    # Makefile for installing dependencies & launching Dune builds ├── index.html                  # proofs.tlapl.us root page; currently redirects to docs
 ├── deps/                       # Makefiles for dependencies (LS4, Isabelle, Z3, etc.)
-├── doc/                        # Sources for TLAPM documentation on proofs.tlapl.us
+├── doc/                        # Sources for TLAPS documentation on proofs.tlapl.us
-├── examples/                   # Some example proofs that can be used as tests ├── isabelle/                   # Embedding of non-temporal parts of TLA⁺ in Isabelle ├── library/                    # The TLAPM standard modules for TLA⁺ ├── translate/                  # External library for translating temporal logic formulas to LS4 ├── zenon/                      # The vendored source code of the Zenon theorem prover ├── misc/
+├── examples/                   # Some example proofs that can be used as tests ├── isabelle/                   # Embedding of non-temporal parts of TLA⁺ in Isabelle ├── library/                    # The TLAPS standard modules for TLA⁺ ├── translate/                  # External library for translating temporal logic formulas to LS4 ├── zenon/                      # The vendored source code of the Zenon theorem prover ├── misc/
-│   └── tla_mode/               # A TLAPM mode for Emacs
+│   └── tla_mode/               # A TLAPS mode for Emacs
-├── lsp/                        # A language server for checking TLA⁺ proofs with TLAPM ├── src/                        # Main TLAPM source code directory │   ├── dune                    # Dune build file
+├── lsp/                        # A language server for checking TLA⁺ proofs with TLAPS ├── src/                        # Main TLAPM source code directory │   ├── dune                    # Dune build file
 │   ├── tlapm.ml                # The main entrypoint to the TLAPM CLI
 │   └── tlapm_lib.mli           # Main interface for TLAPM when used as a library
-├── test/                       # Tests for TLAPM
+├── test/                       # Tests for TLAPS
 └── .github/
     ├── CODE_OF_CONDUCT.md      # The code of conduct
     └── workflows/              # GitHub CI workflow definition files